Laydown

 The asphalt paver is a self-propelled formless laydown machine with a floating screed (Figure 4).
 HMA is loaded in the front, carried to the rear by a set of flight feeders (conveyor belts), spread out by a set of augers, then leveled and compacted by a screed.
 This set of functions can be divided into two main systems:

-• Screed.
+- Screed.
 The most critical feature of the paver is the self-leveling screed unit, which determines the profile of the HMA being placed (Roberts et al. 1996).
 The screed takes the head of HMA from the material delivery system, strikes it off at the correct thickness and provides initial mat compaction.
-Figure 5 shows screed components and the six basic forces that act upon the screed to determine its height and, thus, pavement thickness.
+Refer to NCAT’s “Training in Your Pocket” video to see the five forces on an asphalt paver screed to determine its height and, thus, pavement thickness.

 Factors Affecting Mat Thickness and Smoothness